ExplorViz-Archive/build-service/README.md

 3. Run the build script `npm run build` to compile the files
 4. Use `node .` to start the application.

-The application should be up and running on localhost:8080.
+After updating the list of extensions the application should be up and running on localhost:8080.
 If you want to change the ip address please edit the ipAdress variable in src/server.ts berfore compiling.

 It is advised to change the token variable in src/auth.ts before compiling to get full use of the GitHub API.